fabien0102/gatsby-starter/README.md

 $ gatsby new my-website https://github.com/fabien0102/gatsby-starter
 ```

-Run `yarn start` to hot-serve your website on http://localhost:8000.
+Run `yarn start` (or press `F5` if you are on VSCode) to hot-serve your website on http://localhost:8000.

 Run `yarn build` to create static site ready to host (`/public`)